Gal operon: galR

+CRP-cAMP

 The gal operon is also controlled by CRP-cAMP, similarly to the lac operon.
 CRP-cAMP binds to the -35 region, promoting transcription from PG1 but inhibiting transcription from PG2.
 This is accomplished due to the location of the activation sequence.
 When CRP-cAMP binds the activating sequence, it blocks RNA polymerase from establishing an open complex with PG2, but enhances a closed complex with RNA polymerase at PG1.
 This represses the activity of the PG2 promoter, and increases the activity of the PG1 promoter.
 When cells are grown in glucose, basal level transcription occurs from PG2.